KaiserWerk/ERAF-Go-SDK/README.md

 ## Examples

-Complete usage examples can soon be found in the ``examples`` folder.
+Complete usage examples can soon be found in the ``examples`` folder once a stable version is available.

 ## Tests